dokryconn/Dokters-Prescription/README.md

 3. Edit the script text to adjust the hotkey commands to meet your desired preferences, following the instructions within the `Power & Sleep Hotkeys README.txt` file.
 4. Save your customized changes to the .AHK script file.
 5. Use your customized script by simply launching your saved .AHK file or alternatively, you can compile it into an .EXE file by right-clicking the saved .AHK file and selecting **"Compile Script"**. - _This will create an .EXE version of the script that will be able to run on computers that do not have the Autohotkey software installed._
-6. Move your new custom .EXE or .AHK script file into the same folder as the original `Power & Sleep Hotkeys.EXE` script file location.

 ## Customizing the Research Chemicals script